-The pictures you see in the center of this page are of just a few of the Great Pyrenees at our Rescue waiting for a forever home.
+The picture you see in the center of this page is normally of a Great Pyrenees at our Rescue waiting for a forever home.
 This month is dedicated to our 2014 Pyr-In and Luke Robinson's walk to gain awareness of canine cancer.
 To see our adoptable dogs please click on the “AVAILABLE” tab above and you will be taken to another site where you will see all of our adoptable Great Pyrenees.
 You can view pictures of our most recent events on our News/Events page.

 If you think you would like to adopt a Pyr please read the characteristics of our breed on this site by clicking the “BREED INFO” tab above.
 Once you have decided a Pyr is for you, please click on the “APPLICATION”, fill it out, and send it in.
 Upon receipt of your application we will call you to discuss your interest in our breed and arrange for you to visit us.

 Want to view some successful adoptions?
 Click on “GOING HOME”.
 This is what we are all about, one successful adoption at a time!

 If you want to know more about our Rescue, please visit the “ABOUT US” and “NEWS/LINKS/EVENTS ” and finally if you would like to support us in our efforts to save lives and provide forever homes to countless Great Pyrenees please visit our “HOW TO HELP” page.
 We are supported only through donations from dog lovers like you.
 We have partnered with such organizations as Amazon Smiles and Benefit Wines to name a few, so that your purchase of their products will be a win/win for both you as a consumer, and Great Pyrenees Rescue.

-We are in the process of building a page called "SUCCESS" which is actually dedicated to our very generous donors who have supported our efforts to help Pyrs who came to us needing medical care far beyond the normal spaying and neutering.
-Their "success" stories will appear on this page.
+We are very proud of our new page called "SUCCESS" which is dedicated to our very generous donors who have supported our efforts to help Pyrs who came to us in need of medical care far beyond the normal spaying and neutering.
+Their "success" stories appear on this page.